 Like all life, Portland needs variety.

-Workshops are a great way to highlight the skills of Portland's dancers while providing opportunities to build relationships between dancers, companies, and choreographers both inside and outside of Portland.
-Workshops are also how we must train the next generations of Portland's professional dancers.
-We cannot rely on a few large dance companies in town to bear that whole weight.
+Maserclasses help highlight the skills of Portland's dancers while providing opportunities to build relationships between dancers, companies, and choreographers both inside and outside of Portland.
+Workshops are also how we must train the next generations of professional artists and provide missing components required for the next steps in our professional careers.

-Right now, increasing numbers of incredible professional artists are migrating into our city.
-They are attracted to our strong arts community and our beautiful glow from afar, migrate into Portland.
+Incredible professional artists, attracted to our strong arts community and our beautiful glow from afar, migrate into Portland.
 However, the feedback we hear is that when they get here, they experience difficulties accessing the professional-level classes and choreographers they enjoy.
-Some of these dancers are leaving.
-That is a great loss to Portland.
+Some of these dancers are leave.
+That is a great loss to our city.

 We must ensure that Portland's professional dance scene is constantly growing.
-By exposing Portland to more outside choreographers, and teachers who do not regularly teach, we improve ourselves as a community.
+By elevating the voices of choreographers by building opportunities inside of our city, we improve ourselves as a community.

 How are you supported?

 We rely on the love our community has for the Arts.
 We are 100% supported by donors, sponsors, and volunteers; and of course Ticket and Merchandise Sales.

 Our Union PDX website was created and is maintained entirely by Samuel Hobbs, the Artistic Director of push/FOLD.
-His time and effort is largely volunteer.
+Samuel's time and effort is largely volunteer.

-Support through donations volunteering towards Samuel's effort is greatly appreciated, and helps ensure Union PDX continues to provide services to Portland dance.
+Support through donations volunteering towards Samuel's effort is greatly appreciated, and helps ensure Union PDX continues to provide services to professional dancers inside Portland and abroad.